li545/Machine-Learning-Knowledge-Sharing/machine_learning_knowledge_sharing/docs/gmm.md

 Solution:

 i. applying a wishart prior on $\sigma$.
-Wishart distribution is a multivariate generation of Gamma distribution.
+Wishart distribution is a multivariate generalization of Gamma distribution.

 ii. adding a small quantity $\nu$ to $\Sigma_{j}^{(t)}$, i.e.,